-In the first session of the 107th Congress, congressional action has been completed on a free trade agreement with Jordan (September 28, 2001, P.L.
+In the first session of the 107th Congress, congressional action was completed on a free trade agreement with Jordan (September 28, 2001, P.L.
 107-43) and a bilateral agreement with Vietnam (October 16, 2001, P.L.
 107-152).
 A legislative compromise was also worked out between both houses of Congress and the White House on conditions under which Mexican trucking firms may be allowed to operate in the United States (included in P.L.
 107-87, December 18, 2001).
+On August 6, 2002, President Bush signed the Trade Act of 2002 (P.L.
+107-210), an omnibus trade bill that granted Presidential Trade Promotion Authority, revised and extended Trade Adjustment Assistance for firms and workers, extended the Andean Trade Preference and the Generalized System of Preferences.
+On June 14, 2002, President Bush signed the Export-Import Bank Reauthorization Act of 2002 (P.L.
+107-189) providing for the reauthorization of Export-Import Bank through fiscal year 2006.